GideonLeGrange/mikrotik-java/README.md

   );
 ```

-The above command will run and send results asynchrynously as they become available, until it is canceled.
+The above command will run and send results asynchronously as they become available, until it is canceled.
 The command (identified by the unique String retruned)
- is cancelled like this:
+ is canceled like this:

 ```java
 con.cancel(tag);